ankitbisht020/codeeditor/README.md

 The app relies on WebSocket for live communication.
 Here’s an outline of the events handled:

-**a.
-Connection Established:** When a user joins a room, a WebSocket connection is created, and the user is added to the room.
+**Connection Established:** When a user joins a room, a WebSocket connection is created, and the user is added to the room.

-**b.
-Real-Time Code Updates:** Every change in the editor (like typing, deleting) is broadcasted to other users in the same room through WebSocket events.
+** Real-Time Code Updates:** Every change in the editor (like typing, deleting) is broadcasted to other users in the same room through WebSocket events.

-**c.
-Room Management:** WebSocket events manage creating and joining rooms and tracking users in each room.
+** Room Management:** WebSocket events manage creating and joining rooms and tracking users in each room.

 ## Future Enhancements